Rab1nra/ADP2000/README.md

 The ADP2000 is a high-precision differential pressure sensor with built-in temperature measurement capabilities.
 It communicates via the I2C interface, making it simple to integrate with microcontrollers like the ESP32.
 This library provides an easy-to-use interface for working with the ADP2000 in the Arduino framework.

+The ADP2000 zip is a library compatible ADP2000.

 Features

 Measure differential pressure in Pascals (Pa).